 There is a lot of confusion surrounding different types of oils – and some get negative press.
-Below is some information about rapeseed oil, its benefits and why we decided to use it in our feeds.
+Below is some information about rapeseed oil and its benefits from Natalia Davis, Nutritionist at Neoflo Equine and Norvite, and why we decided to use it in our feeds.

 Rapeseed oil is used for a variety of purposes, including industrial ones.
 In the past, the standard rapeseed grown naturally contained high levels of undesirable compounds.
 However, over time, these anti-nutritional factors have been bred out of rapeseed, so the most common variety grown now is a double zero rapeseed, as this is where the demand lies.
 Double zero rapeseed is very low in the undesirable compounds erucic acid and glucosinolates.